OP-TEE/build/docs/debug.md

 [Affinic Debugger] seems to be the most stable graphical front end.
 It's not free (at this moment it costs roughly $50 USD).
 If you can afford it and prefer graphical frontends we highly recommend this tool.

+## 1.6 Known issues
+1. Printing the call stack using `bt` makes gdb go into an endless loop.
+   Temporary workaround, in gdb, instead of simply writing `bt`, also mention how many frames you would like to see, for example `bt 10`.
+2. Cannot set breakpoints when the system is up and running.
+Workaround, set the breakpoints before booting up the system.

 # 2. Ftrace
 Ftrace is useful set of tools for debugging both kernel and to some extent user